How Do Escalators Work?

 Multiples parallel two or more Escalators are those escalators that travel in the same direction simultaneously next to one or two escalators that travel in the other direction.

 Escalators must have a moving handrail to keep pace with the speed of the stairs.
 The direction of motion remains the same, which a person can control as per the requirement or even automatically.

-#4.
-Crisscross Escalator
+4. Crisscross Escalator

 The crisscross escalator is the most popular arrangement of escalators that place the entry and exit at opposite ends of the Escalator at its upper and lower ends.

 These escalators are commonly knowns as they can be installed at a comparatively low cost and can take up a very small amount of floor space with minimal structural requirements.

 These escalators can be easily used up to five floors without any inconvenience.
 In a walk-around crisscross escalator arrangement, proper construction of the floor around the Escalator is required, which provides an opportunity to view the goods.

 This leads to overcrowding, jostling, and delays causing inconvenience to people, and the problem can get worse if passengers travel more than three floors and do not have access to escalators.